 The company is governed by a comprehensive and well-established risk management system, and the company's success in managing risk over time has been achieved through emphasis on execution of this disciplined management framework.
 The company operates in an industry in which effective risk management is critical.
 The company's risk management framework includes a process for identifying, prioritizing, measuring, and managing the principal risks across the company, as well as assessing the company's response to these risks.
-This framework establishes common expectations for addressing risks inherent in our business and takes priority over other business and financial objectives.
-For further discussion on the company's risk management system and oversight, see "Risk oversight" within the "Statement of corporate governance practice" on page 129.
+For further discussion on the company's risk management system and oversight, see "Risk oversight" within the "Statement of corporate governance practice" on page 130.

 The company's long-term orientation and compensation program design encourage the highest performance standards and discourage inappropriate risk taking.
-The compensation program components described below are designed to incent effective management of all operating and financial risks associated with the company's business, including risks related to climate change, in order to:
+The compensation program design features described below are designed to incent effective management of current and future operating and financial risks associated with the company's business, including risks related to climate change, in order to:

-- protect the safety and security of our employees, the communities, and the environment in which we operate: - manage risk and operate the business with effective business controls; - create sustainable value for company shareholders by increasing shareholder return, net income, and return on average capital employed; and - advance the long-term strategic direction of the company.
+- protect the safety and security of our employees, the communities, and the environment in which we operate; - manage risk and operate the business with effective business controls; - create sustainable value for shareholders by increasing shareholder return, net income, and return on average capital employed; while positioning the company for long-term success in a lower-emission future; and - advance the long-term strategic direction of the company.